 A human-sized area

-Lispach has 8 alpine runs (25% green, 50% blue, 18% red, 7% black) spread over around 14 km, served by 5 lifts (drag lifts).
+Lispach has 8 alpine runs (25% green, 50% blue, 18% red, 7% black) spread over around 14 km, served by 5 drag lifts.
 The longest run is 2 km.
 The atmosphere is relaxed, ideal for very first turns or for stress-free family skiing.
 Queues are almost non-existent.
-A neighbouring Nordic area offers up to 50 km of cross-country trails (skating and classic).

 Sledging and snowshoeing